 You can easily cut out each individual motif to use for individual blocks, embroidery purse, making small items such as needlework cases, placemats and Christmas Decorations.
 The design can also be used simply as large panels within a quilt, pretty aprons or a bedrunners, cushions and café curtains.

-In this particular Australis color story on black background features rich shades of merlot, burnt oranges, leaf and sage greens with highlights in ivory and metallic gold.
+In this particular Nouveau color story on grey background features rich shades of burgundy, dusky pinks, mint and leaf greens with highlights in soft cream and metallic silver.